tpai1991/sinatra_app/README.md

     `[ec2-user@web-sinatra sinatra]$ passenger-install-nginx-module`

     At the prompt select `Ruby` as the choice of language.
 Press Enter.

+    During the installation process, there may be recommendations presented.
+It is recommended you follow those instructions for the installation to go smoothly.
+For instance, on my VM I did not have sufficient memory to run passenger-nginx, so I followed the instructions to enable swap space.
+After doing so, the installation progressed successfully.

     At the next prompt enter `1` as the option for the installer to install nginx.